lerdmann1601/HERA-Matlab/paper/paper.md

 - **BCa Confidence Intervals**: Bias-Corrected and Accelerated (BCa) intervals are calculated for all effect sizes [@DiCiccio1996].
 - **Cluster Bootstrap**: To assess the stability of the final ranking, HERA performs a cluster bootstrap resampling subjects with replacement [@Field2007].
 This yields a 95% confidence interval for the rank of each method.
-- **Power Analysis**: A post-hoc simulation with bootstrap estimates the probability of detecting a "win", "loss" or neutral" in all tested metrics given the data characteristics.
+- **Power Analysis**: A post-hoc simulation with bootstrap estimates the probability of detecting a "win", "loss" or "neutral" in all tested metrics given the data characteristics.
 - **Sensitivity Analysis**: The algorithm permutes the metric hierarchy and aggregates the resulting rankings using a Borda Count [@Young1974] to evaluate the robustness of the decision against hierarchy changes.

 ## Software Features

 HERA offers a flexible configuration of up to three metrics.
 This allows users to adapt the ranking logic to different study designs and needs.
-It also provides a range of reporting options, data integration, and reproducibility features (Fig. 3).
+It also provides a range of reporting options, data integration, and reproducibility features (see Fig. 2).

 - **Automated Reporting**: Generates PDF reports, Win-Loss Matrices, Sankey Diagrams, and machine-readable JSON/CSV exports.
 - **Reproducibility**: Supports fixed-seed execution and configuration file-based workflows.
 The full analysis state, including random seeds and parameter settings, is saved in a JSON file, allowing other researchers to exactly replicate the ranking results.